CodeURJC-DAW-2024-25/webapp15/README.md

 - **Administrator**: Can manage movies, rooms, sessions, and view sales statistics.

 ## 🏞 Images:
-- Users can upload profile picrures.
+- Users can upload profile pictures.
-- films have posters uploaded to the system.
+- Films have posters uploaded to the system.

 ## 📊 Charts:
 - Bar chart to display the most-watched films.